-Size must be an integer literal, or a previously bound variable.
+Size must be a guard expression, which can use literals and previously bound variables.
 The following is not allowed:

+'''

-foo(N, <<X:N,T/binary>>) -> {X,T}.
+foo(N, <<X:N,T/binary>>) ->

+{X,T}.

+'''

 The two occurrences of N are not related.
 The compiler will complain that the N in the size field is unbound.